ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 As a policy analyst, you might be able to use machine learning to help you process data, but it's probably not going to replace you any time soon.

-## Machine learning isn't magic... but it is pretty cool
+## Machine learning isn't magic... but it is pretty neat
 It is a blanket term for algorithms that use past data to predict future data.

 <div class="c-explanation">